 Pray as you Go

-On the first Saturday of the month at 8.30am we are meeting in the pavilion for coffee, croissants and prayer about the life of the church.
+On the first Saturday of the month at 8.30am we have a meeting in the pavilion for coffee, croissants and prayer about the life of the church.
 Do come and join us.

 Some people find praying aloud and praying in groups particularly difficult.
 We are self-conscious about how our prayers might sound to others.
 We reveal more of ourselves in our prayers and so it takes a measure of trust for us to take part.
 However, it is so encouraging to meet with others to pray, to hear and share their faltering steps and sentences, to revel in sharing in other people’s vision of God our Father.